subodh-kasaudhan/subodh-kasaudhan/README.md

 ### Hi there 👋
-I'm Subodh, a Final year undergraduate @ IIT Kanpur
+I'm Subodh, a Software Developer👨‍💻 who is actively looking for opportunities to learn and build cool stuffs🚀 I graduated from IIT Kanpur in 2024.